-Adam Fravert scored a career-high 26 points, Ben Boots added 23 and the nationally ranked UW-Oshkosh men's basketball team overcame a second-half deficit to beat Edgewood College, 93-79, on Tuesday (Nov.
+Adam Fravert scored a career-high 26 points and Ben Boots 23 as the nationally ranked UW-Oshkosh men's basketball team overcame a second-half deficit to beat Edgewood College, 93-79, on Tuesday (Nov.
 20) in Madison.

 The Titans, ranked second in the NCAA Division III by D3hoops.com, finished the contest with an 11-2 scoring run over the final four minutes as UW-Oshkosh improved its record to 26-4 against the Eagles, including victories in the past nine meetings.

 UW-Oshkosh shot 56.1 percent (32-57) from the floor, 43.8 percent (7-16) from 3-point range and 88 percent (22-25) at the free throw line.
 The Titans, who went 17-for-23 (63 percent) from the field during the second half, produced their best free throw percentage in the 47 games since going 8-for-8 from the line against UW-Whitewater on Jan.
 18, 2017.

 The Titans held advantages in rebounds (29-25), steals (7-3), blocks (6-0) and points in the paint (44-26) while Edgewood College had a 20-13 edge in assists.

 Fravert went 11 of 16 from the field on the way to eclipsing his previous career high of 25 points.
 He also added six rebounds, three blocks and two steals.

 Boots, who tallied all but six of his points in the second half, shot 6-for-12 from the floor and 11-for-12 at the free throw line while dishing out a team-leading six assists.

 All five Titan starters scored in double figures as Brett Wittchow added 13 points, Jack Flynn 12 and David Vlotho 10.
 Wittchow also pulled down a team-leading seven rebounds and registered a pair of blocks against the Eagles.